Over the Apron

 06

 A hard line a few million above the tax.
-Teams over it lose tools: no sign-and-trade acquisitions, no expanded matching in trades (100% only), no buyout-market signings above the minimum.
-Some moves (using the full MLE, acquiring via sign-and-trade) hard-cap a team AT this line for the whole season.
+Teams over it lose tools: no sign-and-trade acquisitions, no expanded matching in trades (100% only), no regular-season waiver-market signings when the terminated contract was above the NT-MLE, and no pre-existing TPE use.
+Some moves (using the full MLE, acquiring via sign-and-trade, a qualifying waiver signing, or expanded matching) hard-cap a team AT this line for the whole season.

 Second apron